Setting up a Smart Home - How to Update Clipsal Wiser (Zigbee) Without the Hub

 And you’re done!
 That was really painful, and when you do 20+ switches, you’ll be cursing a company that ships products with old firmware.

 Schneider Electric recently (about a month before I wrote this) decided to refuse to make firmware files available outside of their junk software.
-It’s a bit strange that a company that makes good hardware won’t work with the OSS community to fix the software side.
+It’s a bit strange that Schneider Electric don’t want to work with your typical early adopters and have them promote/recommend their product…

-Option 2) OTA Updates Extracted from Wiser Rooms App - NB: WORK IN PROGRESS
+Option 3) OTA Updates Extracted from Wiser Rooms App (Working but bad idea)

 I’ve posted this now in order to help others as I work through it.